vuejs/apollo/packages/docs/data/subscriptions.md

     subscribeToMore({
       document: ON_NEW_MESSAGE,
       variables: { channelId },
-      // First document is deprecated, use `previousData` with `complete` flag updateQuery(_prev, { subscriptionData, previousData, complete }) {
+      updateQuery(_prev, { subscriptionData, previousData, complete }) {
-        if (!complete)
+        // Skip updates until previous data is complete and a new message arrived if (!complete)
           return
         if (!subscriptionData.data)
-          return previousData
+          return

         return {
           ...previousData,